guizer/land-cover-downloader-java/README.md

 # land-cover-downloader-java
-A command line written in JAVA to download large aerial image by using Google Map Static API
+A client written in JAVA to download large aerial image by using Google Map Static API